Program Director: Remwil Tornalejo

-The MA-R program is intended for persons wishing to obtain an academic degree in religion at the master’s level, with an emphasis in one major field of religious studies.
+The MA-R program is intended for persons wishing to obtain an academic degree in religion at the master’s level, with a concentration in some field of religious studies.
 It is designed primarily for students who wish to qualify themselves for teaching religion.

 The MA-R also prepares the student for entrance into the PhD or MTh program.
-Because of this, care has been taken to provide an academically demanding curriculum, including a thesis.
+Because of this, care has been taken to provide an academically demanding curriculum, including a thesis or comprehensive exams.
 The academic departments will carefully screen applicants, giving special attention to the student’s demonstrated academic ability.

 The MA-R is offered with two options for the culminating phase.
 (1) Specialized Research or (2) Comprehensive Research.
 The Specialized Research option is designed to prepare the student for further studies at the doctoral level (PhD) by writing and successfully defending a thesis.
 The Comprehensive Research is geared towards professional careers and/or teaching at the undergraduate and college levels.
 This option includes six additional semester credits from the student’s area of study, and two comprehensive examinations.